 20. Apply your favorite top coat to seal the wood.
 I used General Finishes High Performance water based topcoat in Flat.

-Allow your top coat to dry and move in your twin mattress and loads and loads of pillows!
+Allow your top coat to dry, move in your twin mattress, and loads of pillows!

 One bed looks great, but two is even better!